 Your genetics is like you base or point on which the actions that you carry out in your life and in your day to day.
 If you have a high genetic predisposition to develop diabetes it does not mean that you are necessarily going to be diabetic, but it is important to know, because you will have to be more careful with excessive sugar consumption than someone without this high predisposition.

 It is something like imagining a glass to which we are adding water.
 If the glass overflows, you end up developing diabetes.
 If your genetics are favorable at this point, you will start "the game" with an empty glass, but if you have a high predisposition, the glass will already be quite full, and it will be easier for it to overflow, it will depend on your actions (and also a bit of luck) that it does or not.

 Precisely these actions that are carried out in your day to day and that can overflow the glass, are what scientists call epigenetics.
 Epigenetics they are "modifications" that add to or "complement" your DNA and they have to do with biochemical reactions that occur in your body on a day-to-day basis; they do not modify it in essence, so it will not be transmitted to your children, but yes will have an effect on yourself.
-In the case of diabetes, epigenetics would act on your DNA base by eating an excessive diet in sugars (for example), and would help that glass overflow.
+In the case of diabetes, the epigenetics would act on your DNA base by taking a diet excessive in sugars (for example), and help that vessel to overflow.

 Am I sentenced for my genetics?

 So am I sentenced for my genetics?my destiny is already written in my DNA?
 The answer is IS NOT.

 As we have already seen, your DNA, your genes, your polymorphisms or SNPs They will tell you what you should be careful about, that is, something like your weak points (also your strong points) from the start; but on that basis, it is you who will act and who can make them better or worse.

 To find out more about the genetic component of your personality with our personality report.